 The SCIENCE

 The science of obesity is moving at an incredible pace.
-Every day more research is published on obesity from multiple areas of the scientific community.
+Every day, new research on obesity is published from multiple areas of the scientific community.
 More information than ever points towards obesity as being a chronic, relapsing, biologically and environmentally driven disease that is not within the control of the individual.

-Scroll down to learn more about the recent scientific findings on four factors that play a role in driving obesity and how research projects like SOPHIA are focused on personalised treatments for patients.
+Scroll down to learn about some of the internal body mechanisms that may contribute to this complex disease and how research projects like SOPHIA focus on personalised treatments for patients.

 Prof Bart Van der Scheuren MD, PhD: The Science of Obesity